 This understanding was affirmed by the New Jersey Appellate Division in the unpublished decision of H.C.F. v.
 J.T.B., (A-5618-14T3 (App.
 Div.
 Sept.
 7, 2017).

 In this case, a husband and wife shared a home but had been sleeping in different rooms for some time.
 One night, the husband came to the wife’s room and punched her door, breaking it off its hinges (his reasons are irrelevant to the case).
 The wife then filed for a temporary restraining order against the husband based on this destruction of jointly owned property.
 The trial court, and later affirmed by the Appellate Division, both found that even though the home was jointly owned, that did not give the husband the right to damage that property, and thus this action constituted an act of domestic violence.

 Contact Our Passaic County Property Destruction and Restraining Order Attorneys Today

-At The Law Office of Del Sardo & Montanari, our attorneys have extensive experience helping clients with all manner of domestic violence and restraining order matters in towns across New Jersey and Passaic County, including Wayne, Clifton, West Milford, and Woodland Park.
+At The Montanari Law Group, our attorneys have extensive experience helping clients with all manner of domestic violence and restraining order matters in towns across New Jersey and Passaic County, including Wayne, Clifton, West Milford, and Woodland Park.

 We understand that temporary restraining orders can be a double-edged sword, as they are necessary for protecting the victims of violence or abuse, but also can be used very easily against innocent parties.
 Whether you are in need of securing a temporary or final restraining order, or have been falsely accused of domestic violence and are in need of legal representation, our firm is ready to provide you with the knowledgeable, effective, and attentive legal service that you need and deserve in such critical matters.

 To speak with our team today in a free and confidential consultation regarding a domestic violence matter, a temporary restraining order, or a final restraining order hearing, please contact us online, or through our Little Falls, NJ office at (973) 233-4396.